 You don’t need to have fancy exercise equipment to do weight lifting.
 You can use soup or juice cans, books and other objects you have in the house.
 Start by lifting a weight that’s comfortable for you and doesn’t cause too much strain.

-In the first week, do 1 or 2 different weight lifting exercises for each body part once or twice in the week.
-Start with a small weight in each hand, like 10 to 15 ounces (a can of soup or a can of beans), depending on the exercise.
-Each week increase the number of exercises you do and the number of times you exercise.
+In the first week, do 1 or 2 different weight-lifting exercises for each body part once or twice in the week.
+Start with a small weight in each hand, perhaps 10 to 15 ounces (a can of soup or a can of beans), depending on the exercise.
+Each week, increase the number of exercises you do and the number of times you exercise.
 Rest for 1 to 2 days between exercise sessions.
 When you’re feeling sick, either exercise less or stop for a while.

 Dumbbell bench press (for your chest, shoulders and the back of your arms)